Evangelical Friends Church – Eastern Region

 The Evangelical Friends Church – Eastern Region (EFCER) is an evangelical denomination of Christians who trace their beginning back to George Fox and the Religious Society of Friends.
-Based in Canton, Ohio, it is composed of over 90 churches and church plants, and is part of Evangelical Friends Church International (EFC-I).
+Based in Canton, Ohio, it is composed of 95 churches and church plants, and is part of Evangelical Friends Church International (EFCI).
 Near to the church's administrative offices is the campus of the affiliated Malone University.
+The EFCER was previously called the "Ohio Yearly Meeting" (OYM) and should not be confused with the Ohio Yearly Meeting of the Conservative Friends which has kept the name and OYM abbreviation.

 History

-The Ohio Yearly Meeting of the Friends Church (OYM) was established on October 12, 1812 by the Baltimore Yearly Meeting of the Religious Society of Friends.
+The Ohio Yearly Meeting of the Friends Church (OYM) was established on October 12, 1812, by the Baltimore Yearly Meeting of the Religious Society of Friends.
 At the time the Ohio Yearly Meeting included most of the Friends meetings West of the Allegheny Mountains.
 The first OYM yearly meeting was on August 14, 1813 at Short Creek, with Horton Howard presiding.
 The first Yearly Meeting House was erected in 1814 in Mt.
 Pleasant, Ohio.
-Many new local “meeting houses” followed.
+Many new local "meeting houses" followed.
 During the 1800s the Friends movement experienced a separation over theology that would today be characterized as a debate between Unitarian/Universalism and Orthodoxy (Hicksites & Orthodox Meetings).
 Later the Society of Friends again wrestled over traditional Friends practices and Evangelicalism (Wilburite and Gurneyite Meetings).
 These separations resulted in multiple groups using the name "Ohio Yearly Meeting".

-In 1917 the evangelicals (Gurneyites) moved their headquarters to Damascus, Ohio and became known as the Ohio Yearly Meeting (Damascus).
+In 1917 the evangelicals (Gurneyites) moved their headquarters to Damascus, Ohio, and became known as the Ohio Yearly Meeting (Damascus).
 The Yearly Meeting House in Damascus was used from 1866 until a few years before it was razed in the 1970s.
 Later, they relocated again, this time to Canton, Ohio.
 In 1965 the Ohio Yearly Meeting (Damascus) joined the Evangelical Friends Alliance.
 In 1971 Ohio Yearly Meeting (Damascus) became Evangelical Friends Church – Eastern Region (EFCER).